kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 For example, given the set `{1, 2, 3}`, it should return `{{}, {1}, {2}, {3}, {1, 2}, {1, 3}, {2, 3}, {1, 2, 3}}`.

 You may also use a list or array to represent a set.

+## Daily Coding Problem: Problem #893 [Medium]

+This problem was asked by Facebook.

+A builder is looking to build a row of N houses that can be of K different colors.
+He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.

+Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.